buddhist-uni/buddhist-uni.github.io/_courses/function.md

     - This lecture should be listened to after reading chapter 1 and its supplements (below).
 3. and so on...

+Please listen to them in this order, not chronologically.

 ### Supplementary Readings

 To get some diversity of voices, and to enrich our understanding, we supplement each chapter with some additional words.
 Please read the following after each chapter: